TamaMcGlinn/flog-menu/README.md

 Like [tig](https://github.com/jonas/tig), [vim-flog](http://github.com/rbong/vim-flog/)
 shows the git log graph fullscreen, and allows you to interact with that.
-However, where tig and flog "leave configuration to the user", flogmenu aims to be pre-configured and comprehensive in showing all *sensible* options (e.g. only showing `git push --force-with-lease`, not `git push --force`).
+However, where tig and flog "leave configuration to the user", flog-menu aims to be pre-configured and comprehensive in showing all *sensible* options (e.g. only showing `git push --force-with-lease`, not `git push --force`).

 ## Easy to learn, easy to master

-Vim flogmenu should be so easy to use, that even a yucky non-vim-user could use this as a replacement for commandline git.
-Flogmenu makes features from git plugins such as vim-fugitive and vim-flog easy to find and unnecessary to remember, by putting them in chained menus with textual descriptions just like in fully fledged git editors like GitExtensions, SourceTree, SmartGit etc.
+Vim flog-menu should be so easy to use, that even a yucky non-vim-user could use this as a replacement for commandline git.
+Flog-menu makes features from git plugins such as vim-fugitive and vim-flog easy to find and unnecessary to remember, by putting them in chained menus with textual descriptions just like in fully fledged git editors like GitExtensions, SourceTree, SmartGit etc.